SmartAdvisorOnline

 The IPv6 & WebRTC Shield

 Max often fails because of tiny technical cracks that users never see.
 The worst one is IPv6: many people assume “VPN connected” means “everything is covered”, but some apps or networks still expose a real IPv6 path.
-Browser playback adds another layer with WebRTC behavior.
+Browser playback adds another layer with WebRTC behaviour.
 On TVs, the problem is usually simpler: the device itself is clean, but the router or ISP path is not.

 🛡️ IPv6 & WebRTC Shield